 Please Note: Children under the age of six are not permitted on the SANParks game drive.

 Back at the rest camp, there will be some free time before dinner, which is served at the private dining facility shown to you by the field guide.
 Dinner will be the hearty culinary treat of a traditional South African meal, giving you a taste of truly South African cuisine, prepared by your hostess.
-This tasty local meal includes fine South African wine or an alternative such as a soft drink, bottled water or beer, can be purchased from the camp shop to enjoy with your meal.
+Fine South African wine or an alternative such as a soft drink, bottled water or beer, can be purchased from the camp shop to enjoy with your meal.

 After dinner, you can relax around the campfire and recount the wildlife adventures of your first day of game viewing in Kruger National Park, one of Africa’s best game reserves.

 In the rare case that Pretoriuskop is fully booked, we stay at either Skukuza or Berg-en-Dal rest camps.
 When you inquire about the tour we will inform you if an alternative to Pretoriuskop camp is to be used.

 An early morning wake up call from your safari guide gets the day started with the rising time depending on when the park gates open.
 The opening hours of Kruger gates vary in different seasons according to Kruger Park management practices.
 Once you are up you can head to the dining area at the rest camp for coffee or tea and rusks (local tea biscuits).

 After the morning snack, we set off on a morning game drive, an excellent time of day for game viewing, in an open 4x4 safari vehicle.
 The morning bush drive lasts for about three to four hours and follows routes that provide superb photographic and game viewing opportunities.

-Alternatively, you can set off on a free Panorama Route tour instead of game viewing.
+Alternatively, you can set off on the optional Panorama Route tour instead of game viewing.